seglo/kafka-lag-exporter/kafka-lag-exporter/README.md

 * Add `kafka-client-timeout` config.
 * Tune retry and timeout logic of Kafka admin client and consumer
 * Use backoff strategy restarting offset collection logic when transient runtime exceptions are encountered
-* Terminate when prometheus http server can't start (i.e. port can't be bound)
+* Terminate when Prometheus HTTP server can't start (i.e. port can't be bound)

 0.3.1